Quokka: Accelerating Program Verification with LLMs via Invariant Synthesis: Introduction

+In this work, we introduce \name{}, an evaluation-oriented framework for LLM-based invariant synthesis that accelerates program verification.
+Prior LLM-based verification systems treat LLM outputs as imperfect intermediate artifacts requiring substantial symbolic post-processing—predicate filtering, clause combination, Houdini pruning, repair, or backtracking.
+In contrast, \name{} adopts a simpler, evaluation-centric design: it directly evaluates LLM-generated invariants by checking whether each invariant is valid and whether it helps prove the target assertion.
+This design eliminates most customized post-processing logic, enables parallel verification queries, and shifts the objective from merely finding correct invariants to finding invariants that can accelerate verification.
+Despite its simplicity, \name{} achieves state-of-the-art performance compared to all prior LLM-based verifiers.

-To support comparison across solvers and LLMs, we construct a dataset of \twonumeval instances derived from the most recent edition of the software verification competition SV-Comp~\citep{beyer2025improvements} and use it to evaluate multiple LLM-based verifiers on this common benchmark.
-In addition, we assess the state-of-the-art traditional (i.e., non-LLM-based) verifier \uauto~\citep{schussele2024ultimate} both on our dataset and on each of the customized datasets introduced in prior work~\citep{wu2024lemur,kamath2024leveraging,wu2024llm}.
+To support systematic comparison across solvers and LLMs, we construct a dataset of \evalsize{} instances derived from the most recent edition of the software verification competition SV-COMP~\citep{beyer2025improvements}.
+To the best of our knowledge, this is the largest evaluation dataset for LLM-based verifiers to date.
+After evaluating \numllm{} LLMs, we find that \name{} proposes a meaningful and challenging setup for LLMs, where model capabilities can be effectively distinguished and there remains significant room for improvement on challenging cases.

-\uauto consistently outperforms prior LLM-based verifiers on both our dataset and their customized datasets across all settings, with the only exception of LEMUR~\citep{wu2024lemur}, which was specifically designed for problems that \uauto fails to solve.
-These results suggest that while LLM-based verifiers are a promising direction, they do not yet offer a significant advantage over non-LLM-based approaches in general.
-Our findings further highlight the importance of using established datasets and baselines for meaningful progress in the community.
-They also highlight the role of the underlying solver, suggesting that base solver choice can influence outcomes.

-In addition, we evaluate \numllm{} state-of-the-art LLMs.
-The results indicate that model capability is critical, as shown by the sharp differences in achieved speedups.
-Nonetheless, LLMs remain largely unable to solve the hard subset of \name{}, underscoring that our dataset presents an open challenge for current LLMs.

-We also investigate the extent to which supervised fine-tuning and Best-of-N sampling can enhance model performance in accelerating verification.
-To this end, we construct a fine-tuning dataset of \trainfinalsize{} instances and show that training on this dataset raises the percentage of speedup cases for Qwen3-Coder-480B from 8\% to 29.2\%.
-Similarly, Best-of-N sampling with N = 16 improves Claude-sonnet-4 from 8.8\% to 22.1\%.
+Beyond model evaluation, we investigate techniques to enhance invariant generation capabilities.
+We construct a training dataset of \trainfinalsize{} instances using a verifier-based filtering approach that ensures data quality.
+Our experiments demonstrate that both supervised fine-tuning and Best-of-N sampling yield measurable improvements in accelerating verification.